kyrokohan/golineart/README.md

 - Converts the input to grayscale and creates a white canvas of the same size.
 - For each round, samples N random edge-to-edge lines, picks the one that best lowers MSE, and draws it with the given opacity.
 - Uses all CPU cores to evaluate candidates per round.

+## Releases

+See the [Releases page](https://github.com/kyrokohan/golineart/releases) for download links and release notes.

 ## License